Map Grade 6 Practice Test

 • Difficulty tiers: Early (RIT 210–230), Core (RIT 230–250), Stretch (RIT 250–270).

-• Skills sampled: unit rates, percent, proportional reasoning; operations with fractions/decimals and integers; one-step and multi-step equations/inequalities and exponents; area, surface area, volume, and coordinate plane; data displays, measures of center, and basic probability.
+• Skills covered: unit rates, percent, proportional reasoning, operations with fractions/decimals and integers, equations/inequalities, exponents, area, surface area, volume, coordinate plane, data displays, measures of center, and probability.

 Ratios & Proportional Relationships (RP)